m-c-tech/ESP32-LED-driver-hardware/README.md

 The enclosure needs a M3 heated nut-sert to be put in the lid and a countersunk M3 machine screw.

 Power:
-Input voltage can be 5V to 12V up to 5A current.
+Input power can be 5V to 12V up to 5A current.
-Input connector is a 2.1mm ID, 5.5mm OD, 9.5mm depth barrel jack plug.
+Input connector is a 2.1mm ID, 5.5mm OD, 9.5mm long barrel jack plug.

 Pinout used for common anode RGBW 5/12V LEDs:
 VDD  - Power +ve